apwillis1/JFNK-Hookstep/Tutorial/README.md

 # Tutorial and Overview

 Detailed notes can be found at https://doi.org/10.48550/arXiv.1908.06730 .  **See Section 4.1 of the notes on adapting the code for your own use**.
-The tutorial of Section 4 seeks periodic solutions of the Lorenz equations.
-Below is a brief overview of the tutorial and the code.
+I recommend that you first try the tutorial - **the tutorial of Section 4 seeks periodic solutions of the Lorenz equations.**  Below is a brief overview of the tutorial and the code.

 For an initial state ${\bf x}$, we say that ${\phi}^T({\bf x})$ is the result of time integration for a time $T$.
 A periodic solution then satisfies ${\phi}^T({\bf x})={\bf x}$.
 We set up the system to be solved as ${\bf F}({\bf x})={\phi}^T({\bf x})-{\bf x}$.
 If $T$ is an unknown, we must append an extra condition to ${\bf F}$, but in the case of an equilibrium we can select any fixed value for $T$ (typically $O(1-10)$ for a non-dimensionalised system).